artem-smotrakov/esp32-weather-google-sheets/README.md

 Here is a list of main features:

 *  Measuring temperature and humidity with DHT22 sensor
+*  Measuring temperature, humidity and barometric pressure with BME280 sensor
 *  Sending data to a Google sheet
 *  Supporting Google OAuth 2.0 service to get access to the sheet
 *  Configuring the device via web browser